 They are also delicious served as a side dish in this recipe for creamed collards, on our sister site, Foodal.

 Have you grown collard greens in cold weather?
 Share your tips in the comments section below!

 And for more information about growing cruciferous crops in your garden, check out these guides next:

 - A Flavor You’ve Come to Love: How to Grow Brussels Sprouts

 - Harvest Hearty Greens from the Garden: How to Grow Kale

 - How to Grow Bok Choy

-Photos by Heather Buckner © Ask the Experts, LLC.
+Top and bottom photos by Heather Buckner © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Uncredited photos: Shutterstock.
+Other uncredited photos via Shutterstock.

 About Heather Buckner